DanielBradford/bamboo-fitness/README.md

     * **Class Timetable Button** - This opens up the class timetable in pop-up window (via a Modal) and displays the class schedule.
 This can also be downloaded and will open in a new tab.
     * **QR-CODE Feature** - This feature allows users of a desktop/laptop to scan the code with their mobile to get directed to the class-timetable as a PDF.
     * **Class Type Medals** - These medals show the variety of classes on offer in a clear and stylish format
+     * **Facilities Medal** - This medal displays the facilities of the gym available to current and potential clients
     * **Meet Our Team Medals** - These medals show infromation about the instructors and management of the gym.
 This creates a personal touch i.e. friendly faces of the company.
 * ### **Gallery Page Features**
     * **Images** of the gym, members and facilities are clearly visible and when clicked will open as a full screen in a new window